 to stop it.

 What is heart calcium scoring?
 Heart calcium scoring is a simple exam that can detect years of plaque build-up long before you have symptoms of heart disease.
-This potentially life saving test only takes 15 minutes.
-You will be notified of your test results in writing.
-Then, if necessary, your doctor may recommend a plan to change your game and reduce the risk of a heart attack.
+This potentially life-saving test takes approximately 15 minutes.

 Who can benefit most?

 In general, if you are a man over 30 or a woman over 40, or if you have the following risk factors, you should consider having a heart calcium scoring:

 A special high-speed CT scanner is used to measure calcium in the arteries.
 It's pain-free and non-invasive.
 The scan takes approximately 20 to 30 seconds, but from start to finish the appointment takes approximately 15 minutes.

 The scan detects the areas and density of the calcium on the arteries and establishes a calcium score.
 The score may range from zero, which is normal, to several hundred or more.
 A calcium score is calculated based on the amount of plaque detected in the CT scan.

 Your likelihood of having heart disease or a heart attack correlates with your calcium score.
 The lower the calcium score and percentile rank, the less likely you are to have a cardiac event compared to other men or women your age.